Unbounded matroids: Background: Lattices and submodular systems

 All distributive lattices we will consider are subsets $\D\subseteq 2^E$ that contain $\0$ and $E$ and are closed under union and intersection, which give the join and meet operations respectively.
 In addition, we always assume that $\D$ is \defterm{accessible}\footnote{Fujishige uses ``simple''.}: for every nonempty $A\in\D$, there exists $x\in A$ such that $A-x\in\D$.
 (It is equivalent to require that every covering relation in $\D$ be of this form, or that some (or every) maximal chain in $\D$ has length $|E|$.)

-The poset $\Irr(\D)$ of join-irreducibles of an accessible distributive lattice $\D\subseteq2^E$ can always be regarded as a poset \underline{on $E$}, by associating each element of $E$ with the unique smallest join-irreducible element of $\D$ that contains it.
+The poset $\Irr(\D)$ of join-irreducibles of an accessible distributive lattice $\D\subseteq2^E$ induces a poset on $E$, by associating each element of $E$ with the unique smallest join-irreducible element of $\D$ that contains it.
 For example, if $E=[3]$ and $\D$ is the distributive lattice $\{\0,1,2,12,23,123\}$ with join-irreducibles $\{1,2,23\}$, then we take $\Irr(\D)$ to be the poset on $E$ with the single relation $2<3$.

 For every accessible lattice $\D\subseteq2^E$ and every $A\subseteq E$, we define

 These are respectively the unique largest and unique smallest elements of $\D$ containing $A$.
 Observe that

 although equality need not hold in the second containment: for example, take $\D=\{\0,a,ab\}$, $A=\{a\}$, $B=\{b\}$.